 The combination of AI, cloud computing, real-time data feeds, and Big Data analytics enables digital twins.
 In FinTech, digital twins offer significant advantages by creating virtual replicas of customer behaviors, market environments, or operational processes.
 Financial institutions can leverage these digital models to simulate various scenarios, such as market disruptions, changing consumer spending patterns, or potential fraud activities, without risking real-world impact.
 As a result, banks and financial service providers gain improved risk management, more accurate forecasts, and faster, data-driven decisions.

-Apart from digital twins, financial institutions can leverage AI and Big Data analytics to get:
+Apart from digital twins, FinTech companies can leverage AI and Big Data analytics to get:

 - Proactive support as AI-driven financial systems can monitor transactions in real-time and flag potential issues (like overdrafts or missed payments) for their further automated resolution.